neurobagel/documentation/docs/user_guide/getting_started.md

 !!! info "Production deployments require additional configuration"

-    This section provide a minimal configuration for launching Neurobagel so you can get started quickly with trying out all services locally.
+    This section provides a minimal configuration for launching Neurobagel so you can get started quickly with trying out all services locally.
     In most cases, particularly when deploying Neurobagel for other users, additional configurations are necessary.